A Growing Field

-At the graduate level, we offer a master's and a Ph.D. program.
-We provide rigorous training in a research intensive atmosphere where students can work with faculty who specialize in a wide range of research topics including policing, criminological theory, corrections, courts, juvenile justice, race and gender intersectionality in the justice system, mental health, and law, to name a few.
-Faculty are actively involved in research partnerships with local, state, and federal agencies allowing students to develop skills that will help them advance as practitioners and researchers.
+At the graduate level, students have the opportunity to pursue a master's, Ph.D. or a dual master’s and Juris Doctor program.
+You'll receive rigorous training in a research-intensive atmosphere.
+You can work with faculty who specialize in a wide range of research topics including policing, criminological theory, corrections, courts, juvenile justice, mental health, law and race and gender intersectionality in the justice system, among others.

 Along with our nationally recognized faculty, you can be actively involved in research partnerships with local, state and federal agencies and develop skills that will help you advance as a practitioner and researcher.